lezcano/CPProb/README.md

-A model in __CPProb__ is nothing but a C++ function that takes the observations as arguments and simulates the model via the use of `sample` and `observe` statements. __CPProb__ provides a third basic statement called `predict, which is used to determine the latent variables from which one wants to compute their posterior marginal distribution.
+A model in __CPProb__ is nothing but a C++ function that takes the observations as arguments and simulates the model via the use of `sample` and `observe` statements. __CPProb__ provides a third basic statement, `predict`, which is used to determine the latent variables from which one wants to compute their posterior marginal distribution.

 As a "hello world" in Bayesian inference, we provide here a conjugate-Gaussian model given by the equations